wsntxxn/AudioCaption/README.md

 # Quick usage with Hugging Face🤗

-For quick usage, we provide an inference inference with Hugging Face.
+For quick usage, we provide an inference interface with Hugging Face.
 You can use it easily.
 Only some necessary repositories need to be installed:
 ```bash
 pip install numpy torch torchaudio einops transformers efficientnet_pytorch
 ```